American Stores: Headquarters move to Southern California

-Based on a recommendation by Booz-Allen, American Stores relocated its corporate headquarters from Salt Lake City to Irvine, California, in July 1988.
+American Stores relocated its corporate headquarters from Salt Lake City to Irvine, California, in July 1988.
 At the time, the company indicated the reason for the move was to place the headquarters in one of the company's major operating market areas and therefore closer to its business interests.
 However, the corporate headquarters was moved back to Salt Lake City in 1989 with little explanation.